RutlandMint/Documents/Member Agreements/membership_addendum.md

 ### Storage & Dedicated Workspace

-* All prospective users of storage & dedicated workspace will be subject to a screening process to determine compatibility with GRMS's community goals.
+* All prospective users of storage & dedicated workspace must be GRMS members, and will be subject to a screening process to determine compatibility with GRMS's community goals.

+* In the event that studio or storage memberships are currently unavailable, you may sign up for our waiting list.

 * Under no circumstances may a member attempt to sublet, assign or otherwise permit a third party to occupy any storage or dedicated workspace.